rundeck/docs/docs/api/rundeck-api.md

     200 OK

 Call was successful.
-A list of all configs is returned.
+A list of all configs stored using Configuration Management is returned.

+_NOTE: For a complete list of all configs, reference the System Report page in Rundeck._

 Headers
 `Content-Type: application/json`